The Jetset Society performing as a live band at a ball in Vienna

 Dance music with elegance and dynamics

-A good live band for balls guides the evening dramaturgically, not just loudly.
+A good live band for balls shapes the pacing of the evening, not just the volume.

-Balls often have a special structure: reception, opening, guests of honour, dance rounds, breaks, programme items, midnight moments and a later party phase.
+Balls follow a structure of their own.
+Reception, opening, guests of honour, rounds of ballroom dancing, breaks, programme items, midnight shows and a later party phase.
 The Jetset Society plans the music so that each part of the evening has its own character.

-As a live band for balls, we combine elegant dance music with modern live energy.
+As a live band for balls, we pair classic dance repertoire with a modern live feel.
 This keeps the evening festive without feeling stiff, and allows it to move naturally towards a full dance floor later on.

 Which music fits which phase of a ball?